 As you confront the challenges of the future, the Minnesota Professional Engineers Foundation knows that your generosity can make all the difference in the success of our mission to support the goals of engineering students.

 There are many ways that your philanthropic giving can blend with your own financial needs and tax planning.
 The following vehicles will allow you to explore the possibilities and opportunities for charitable gift planning.

 To design a gift that benefits the people and organizations you care about most, always be sure to obtain the professional counsel of someone that specializes in gift and estate planning.
-The Minnesota Professional Engineers Foundation can work with your advisors to help you plan for tomorrow and receive maximum benefits today.
+MPEF can work with your advisors to help you plan for tomorrow and receive maximum benefits today.

 A Current Will